 Wonderous Walks of New Zealand

-New Zealand has an extensive network of walking trails for all abilities and is a real treat for lovers of the great outdoors.
+New Zealand’s extensive network of walking trails suit all abilities and are a real treat for lovers of the great outdoors.
 There are a huge variety of walking opportunities, from more relaxed gentle strolls to challenging day walks through sub-tropical bush or energetic treks into alpine environments.
-This 14 day tour includes walks in both the North and South Island and offers options for those who don’t wish to walk or may want to rest up.
+This tour includes some great walks in both the North and South Island with plenty of options for all abilities.

 Today we travel to New Plymouth along State Highway 3 via Te Kuiti.
 We travel the Awakino Gorge Road to Mokau and then traverse Mt.
 Messenger to Uruti.
 On arrival into New Plymouth, we will visit the stunning Te Rewa Rewa Bridge for a photo stop.
 From here you may wish to walk along the award-winning New Plymouth Coastal Walkway, an expansive sea-edge promenade stretching the length of New Plymouth.
-The walk from the bridge to our hotel is approximately 3.4km, 45 minute walk.
+The walk from the bridge to our hotel is approximately 3.4-km/45-minute walk.
 You could also choose to continue walking along the Coastal Walkway to the Wind Wand and Puke Ariki.
-New Plymouth is the major city of the Taranaki region.
-The region is renowned for its consistent surf and black sand beaches and of course Mt Taranaki, which is shaped like a perfect cone with its good walking tracks on the mountain slopes.
-The Puke Ariki centre is also worthwhile visiting or just enjoy a walk along the coastal boardwalk to admire the windwand sculpture.
+The Taranaki region is renowned for its consistent surf and black sand beaches and of course Mt Taranaki, which is shaped like a perfect cone with its good walking tracks on the mountain slopes.
 Tonight we enjoy a group dinner at the hotel.

 NEW PLYMOUTH – MASTERTON (BD)